vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ## Cost Management

 Managing your HPC cost on Azure can be done through a few different ways.
-Ensure you've reviewed the [Azure puchasing options](https://azure.microsoft.com/en-us/pricing/purchase-options/) to find the method that works best for your organization.
+Ensure you've reviewed the [Azure purchasing options](https://azure.microsoft.com/en-us/pricing/purchase-options/) to find the method that works best for your organization.

-[Low priority VM's](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority?toc=/azure/architecture/topics/high-performance-computing/toc.json) allow you to take advantage of our unutilized capacity at a significant cost savings.
+[Low priority VMs](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority?toc=/azure/architecture/topics/high-performance-computing/toc.json) allow you to take advantage of our unutilized capacity at a significant cost savings.

 ## Security